allchangechallenge/Teaching-Website/README.md

 # Teaching-Website
-Website for teaching how to create a website
+Websites for teaching how to create a website @NTNUCIC